-Debian/Ubuntu based Linux distros use .deb file to distribute and install packages, but Arch based Linux doesn't have that kind of feature built-in.
-With tools like debtap, we'll be able to convert a .deb file into Arch Linux package with PKGBUILD then install the package with pacman.
+Debian/Ubuntu-based Linux distros use .deb file to distribute and install packages, but Arch-based Linux doesn't have that kind of feature built-in.
+With tools like debtap, we'll be able to convert a .deb file into an Arch Linux package with PKGBUILD then install the package with pacman.

-Debian/Ubuntu is the most supported Linux distro, the softwares only provide .deb package for installation are not uncommon:
+Debian/Ubuntu is the most supported Linux distro.
+Softwares only provide a .deb package for installation is not uncommon:

 ==> Extracting package data...